Master of Energy study tracks

 If you have a sufficient background in economics, you may consider postgraduate courses in micro- and macro-economics, or econometrics that can complement economic analysis and/or modelling of energy, electricity, climate change, and other energy-related policies.
 For more information, visit the Department of Economics website.

 Discusses issues related to the economics of climate change including peak oil as well as regulation and market design issues for energy and carbon markets.
 Natural resource economics and electricity markets are covered in depth.

-Industrial Organisation (IO) is concerned with the interdependence of market structure, firm behaviour and market outcome.
-Concepts of game theory will be systematically introduced and applied to study strategic firm behaviour in a variety of general and more industry-specific market settings like electricity, gas and telecommunication.
-In each case, we will analyse the implications of the market behaviour for consumers and society and explore the potential role for public policy with instruments like competition policy, patent policy and the regulation of public utilities such as telecommunication, electricity, water and gas.
+Concerned with interdependence of firm behaviour, market structures and implications for consumers and society.
+Concepts from game theory are introduced and applied to study strategic firm behaviour in a variety of general and more specific market settings; Coverage includes the potential role for public policy with instruments like competition policy, patent policy and the regulation of public utilities such as telecommunication, electricity, water and gas.

 Track 3: Disaster Risk Management and Development